-This area of the website offers information about the range of end of life care services available in Cornwall.
-NHS Kernow views end of life care as a high priority and wants to ensure we provide high quality end of life care.
+This area of the website offers information to the public and professionals about the range of end of life care services available in Cornwall.
+NHS Kernow views end of life care as a high priority and wants to ensure high quality end of life care.
 We want to enable choice for local people so that they can choose where they want to receive care and to ensure that they receive the best possible support.

 Ambitions for palliative and End of Life care

 This is a national framework for local action 2015/20 aimed at local health and social care and community leaders.
 It builds on the Department of Health’s 2008 Strategy for End of Life Care and responds to an increased emphasis on local decision making in the delivery of palliative and end of life care services since the introduction of the Health and Social Care Act 2012.
 This national framework for action sets out six ‘ambitions’ – principles for how care for those nearing death should be delivered at local level.
 These are:

 - Each person is seen as an individual

 - Each person gets fair access to care

 - All staff are prepared to care